Lindsay Dalpiaz – Columbus, OH

 https://www.katsclaycreations.com/

-Jonathan Kesler – Marysville, OH
+Jonathan Kesler– Marysville, OH

 Earthly Arts Pottery was established in 1982 by Jonathan Kesler.
 After 12 years of producing an exclusive wholesale line, Jonathan began to participate in juried art shows, wishing to explore personal ideas and concepts.
 His university art major and environmental minor coalesced.
 Nine more years of experimenting and refining have yielded his present style and body of forms.
-In the end, he hopes to have created art which suggests the beauty of our natural world.
-Individual pieces that can be used to generate personal expression and environment, and work which is life inclusive by function.

 https://www.earthlyartspottery.com/